sravanipotteti/contact-manager/README.md

 ```

 ##Requirements

--Python 3.x
+- Python 3.x
--Flask
+- Flask
--Gunicorn (for deployment)
+- Gunicorn (for deployment)
--SQLite (built-in)
+- SQLite (built-in)

-##Install all dependencies using:
+## Install all dependencies using:

 ```bash
 pip install -r requirements.txt
 ```

-##Deployment
+## Deployment

 This project is deployed on Render using:

--Procfile for Gunicorn
+- Procfile for Gunicorn
--Automatic build + deploy
+- Automatic build + deploy
--HTTPS enabled by default
+- HTTPS enabled by default

 ##Live site link:
 Check out the project's [Live Demo](https://contact-manager-kqub.onrender.com/)